We’re proud to announce a new version of the DukeScript Maven archetypes. Version 0.11 has some really nice new features.

 The NetBeans plugin for DukeScript always uses the latest archetypes, so when you’ll start a new project you’ll automatically have these new features available.
 From the commandline, you can start a new project like this:

-mvn archetype:generate -DarchetypeGroupId=com.dukescript.archetype -DarchetypeArtifactId=crud4j-archetype -DarchetypeVersion=0.11
+mvn archetype:generate -DarchetypeGroupId=com.dukescript.archetype -DarchetypeArtifactId=crud4j-archetype -DarchetypeVersion=0.11 # or newer versions

 Have fun with the new Features!